unnatural-worlds/uwapi/_sources/bots/programOverview.rst.txt

 Initialization
 ^^^^^^^^^^^^^^

-- You need to change current working directory to the ``bin`` directory in the game installation.
+1) Change current working directory to the ``bin`` directory in the game installation.
    Without it, the game will be unable to load maps and assets (even if it might happen to load the shared library).

 .. warning::
-	Do *not* change current working directory from now on.
+   Do *not* change current working directory afterwards.

-- Next, you load the shared library.
+2) Load the shared library.

 .. tab-set::
    :sync-group: language